 The LFS program was developed to respond to the urgency in the mental health field for bilingual, Spanish-speaking, bicultural clinicians to serve the ever growing number of clients in need of culturally competent mental health services in California.

 - M.A.
-Marriage and Family Therapy, Trauma Studies Specialization - Offered at our Pasadena, California campus.
+Marriage and Family Therapy, Trauma Studies Specialization - Offered at our Pasadena and San Jose, California campuses.

 The Trauma Studies Specialization, within a social ecological context, is keeping with the School of Cultural and Family Psychology’s social justice mission that underscores urgent societal issues that have long term disabling effects on the family health, child development and well-being.